stellazijcao/Real-Time-Image-Style-Transfer/README.md

 # Real-time Image Style Transfer

 ## Description
 Style transfer is used to recomposing images (content images) in the style of other images (style images).
-The purpose of this project is to encourage Encourage innovative artistic creation.
+The purpose of this project is to encourage innovative artistic creation.
 The potential use cases also include: video style transfer, VR in gaming and commercial art.

 ## Set Up
 The system consists of a client, a server and a pretrained style transfer model.